Easily create custom 3D Gridfinity designs with this free, interactive tool. Export your designs as STL

 After a valid file is imported, you should see the imported model in the 3D viewer.

-To start locating the cutout, you need to click the imported STL which will highlight the it and show the cutout controls in the viewer.
+To start locating the cutout, you need to click the imported STL which will highlight it and show the cutout controls in the viewer.

 If you can't see the imported model, you can try to zoom out or click the button which says "Millimeter" in the dashboard.